kneron/document_center/docs/toolchain/python_app/app_flow_manual.md

   -b BIN_INPUT, --bin_input BIN_INPUT
                         file to specify the format and dimensions of the binary inputs -c {before,none}, --clear {before,none}
-                        when to clear CSIM or Dynasty dumps, default: 'none' -d, --debug           flag to enable prints
+                        when to clear CSIM or Dynasty dumps, default: 'before' --debug               enable debug flag for the runners -d, --debug_print     flag to enable prints
   --dump                flag to dump intermediate node outputs for the simulator -f {ALL,INF,NIR,RGB}, --fmt {ALL,INF,NIR,RGB}
                         format of the input images to test, default:'ALL'